We are not currently accepting applications at this time.

 You are visitor # since 04-01-02

 Thank you for your interest in the Oregon Police Department.

 Chief Darin DeHaan

-If you have any questions please fill out the following form.
+If you have any questions please fill out the form below.

 How Will Physical Fitness Be Measured?

 The POWER test consists of four basic tests.
 Each test is a scientifically valid test.
 It is recommended that five minutes of static stretching, using techniques approved by the Board, be completed prior to each test.
 A five minute rest is recommended between each test with a fifteen minute rest before the 1.5 mile run.
 The tests will be given in the following sequence with a rest period between each test.